 2nd Chance Loans for Bad Credit and Underwater Mortgages

-Many people lost equity in their house during the recent housing crisis.
+Millions of Americans need 2nd Chance Loans because of credit problems in their past.
+Many people also lost equity in their house during the recent housing crisis.
 Many homeowners found themselves stuck in an underwater mortgage.
 Many of participating lenders offer several second chance loan solutions for upside-down refinancing with the harp 2.0 and the streamline.

 We provide consumers with info on 15 and 30-year terms with most of the subprime and FHA insured programs offered by competitive lending companies.
 We have been matching people with companies offering help to borrowers that need a jumbo or high balance mortgage as well.
 The second chance mortgage rates are great and our requirements are more flexible than ever before.